InvoxiPlayGames/johnbox/README.md

 2. Generate a TLS certificate for the web server to use
    * You can use [this tutorial](https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8) to generate these certificates (make sure to use the *Chrome, IE11 & Edge* method when trusting the new certificates).
    * If you are running this on a seperate server (not localhost), you should use a domain name and Let's Encrypt to access the server.
-3. If you are running this on a seperate server, edit the top of `johnbox.js` to change accessibleHost to a host accessible by all players (e.g. public IP)
+3. If you are running this on a seperate server, edit the top of `johnbox.js` to change accessibleHost to the host you made Let's Encrypt certificates for.
    * Also, if your certificates are not named localhost.crt and localhost.key, change those also in `johnbox.js`
 5. `node johnbox.js` (or `sudo node johnbox.js` on Linux) to start the server.
 6. Redirect the game to connect to your server. `jbg.config.jet` in each minigame folder has a `serverUrl` parameter.